Adellinne/Adellinna/README.md

 - 👋 Hi, I’m @Adellinna
 - 👀 I’m interested in studying and personal improvement
 - 🌱 I’m currently learning Computer Science and Technology Information on University of Craiova, on Computer Science Department
-- 💞️ I’m looking to collaborate on everything should help me to learn more about everything.
+- 💞️ I’m looking to collaborate on everything should help me to learn more about Software Development.
 - 📫 How to reach me: via PM

 <!---